 - 5.42.
 As discussed in the Policy Context above, the planning practice guidance (PPG) encourages more dedicated student accommodation to provide low cost housing that takes pressure off the private rented sector and increases the overall housing stock.
 The information presented in paragraphs 4.20(b), while referencing national trends, raises a degree of caution that recent delivery of PBSA may not be in accordance with PPG guidelines.
 Rather than delivering low-cost accommodation, development has largely been targeted at the high-cost luxury market aimed at the overseas/mature student sector.
 This potentially upwardly affects rental rates in all areas of student accommodation delivered through the private sector. - 5.43.
-The National Union of Students (NUS) has a policy, referred to in paragraph 4.20 (b), that an affordable rent for PBSA is no more than 50% of the maximum amount of student finance available in England, and that providers should ensure that at least a quarter of their portfolio sits within this cap.
+The National Union of Students (NUS) has a policy, referred to in paragraph 4.20 (b), that an affordable rent for PBSA is no more than 50% of the maximum amount of student maintenance loan available in England, and that providers should ensure that at least a quarter of their portfolio sits within this cap.
 In addition, the BBC report discussed in Appendix 4 highlights the importance of ensuring that there is an appropriate mixture of tenures and rental arrangements to suit a variety of student's financial situations.
 Care must be taken not to saturate the market with high-end high-cost provision. - 5.44.
-The following methods to improve affordability of student accommodation should be considered by applicants when developing proposals for PBSA: - offer a range of room types
+The following methods to improve affordability of student accommodation should be considered by applicants when developing proposals for PBSA: - offer a range of room types - offer rents at a range of prices - increased amount of low-priced rooms, offer some at a percentage of rent below market value - vary tenancy lengths

-- · offer rents at a range of prices - increased amount of low-priced rooms, offer some at a percentage of rent below market value - vary tenancy lengths - external protocol for affordability criteria (Unipol/students' union etc.) - include other bills in rent cost (internet, energy etc.) - offer subsidies/bursaries/scholarships - 5.45.
-Applicants should demonstrate that contact has been made with HEIs & their Student Union organisations in Norwich and agreement/support has been reached on the level of low cost provision of accommodation or affordability policy of the development. - 5.46.5.45.
+- external protocol for affordability criteria (Unipol/students' union etc.) - include other bills in rent cost (internet, energy etc.) - offer subsidies/bursaries/scholarships - 5.45.
 All planning applications for PBSA shall be scrutinised to ensure that they are genuinely accommodation solely for use by students, and not C3 (ie. general market) housing.
-Applicants will be liable for affordable housing contributions for developments which are not considered to be genuine Sui Generis (private) / C2 (institutional) student accommodation, all applications will be liable for Community Infrastructure Levy. - 5.47.5.46.
+Applicants will be liable for affordable housing contributions for developments which are not considered to be genuine Sui Generis (private) / C2 (institutional) student accommodation, all applications will be liable for Community Infrastructure Levy. - 5.46.
 Sui Generis PBSA does not have any permitted development rights for change of use, as such any future change of use would require formal planning consent.